mcheang20/mcheang20.github.io/_portfolio/timesup.md

 ## Overview

-TimesUp is a self-destructing to-do list application that encourages users to perform weekly tasks.
+TimesUp is a self-destructing to-do list application that encourages users to complete weekly tasks.
 Users have a 7 day time period at which the tasks must be completed before it is automatically removed.

 ## Problem and Challenges

- Using Ruby on Rails, develop an application that allows users to add and check off completed tasks.
+ Using the Ruby on Rails platform, develop an application that allows users to add and check off completed tasks.
 Tasks are then automatically removed after a certain period of time if not completed.

 <div class="checkbox col2">
   <dl class="row col-md-6">
-      <dt class="info-col">Creating and Displaying Tasks</dt>
+      <dt class="info-col">Creating and Deleting Tasks</dt>
         <dd>
-          The main purpose of TimesUp is to be able to create and delete completed tasks.
+          Creating and deleting tasks is the main focus of the application.
+The app is aimed at a large volume of tasks.
 Therefore the ability to create and delete tasks had to be implemented in a way that allowed seamless user interaction.
         </dd>
   </dl>
   <dl class="row col-md-6">
-      <dt class="info-col">Automatic Deletion</dt>
+      <dt class="info-col">Automatic Deletion of Incomplete Tasks</dt>
         <dd>
           Creating a system to automatically delete items after a certain time period has passed was the main challenge.
 Items upon creation should initiate a timer where, after a certain amount of time has passed, would be deleted if not yet completed by the user.
         </dd>